A Namekian in Halkeginia

 Louise awoke sharply, her eyes snapping open at the sensation of a cold breeze caressing her face, her pink hair gently swaying in the wind.

 Instead of being in her room, she found herself upon a small island, covered in a strange blue-coloured grass, with odd patches of barren earth scattered here and there.
 It was one of many islands that dotted an expansive sea of green water.
-Above, a dark, almost black sky stretched overheard, with not a single cloud in the sky.
+Far above, a darkened sky – almost blank in colour – stretched out as far as the eye could see, and with not a single cloud in sight.

 For a moment, all was peaceful, the only audible sounds being the low howling of the wind and the gentle ocean waves lapping against the grassy blue shores.